Endocrine therapy resistance in breast cancer: Influencing the effect of estrogen

-Endocrine Resistance Overview
+Endocrine resistance overview

 Definition of endocrine resistance

 The term endocrine resistance describes a resistance to estrogen signaling suppression.
 However, in many scientific studies endocrine resistance refers to resistance to estrogen or estrogen receptor suppression.
 This resistance occurs due to the development of escape pathways which provide new ways for cancer cells to survive in the presence of endocrine therapy.
 If a patient with ER+ breast cancer develops endocrine resistance, the endocrine therapy used to treat the cancer will no longer be effective.
 Approximately 30-50% of ER+ breast cancer patients will relapse as a result of endocrine resistance, proving it to be a predominant challenge in the treatment of ER+ breast cancer patients.

 Types of endocrine resistance

 There are two types of endocrine resistance: primary and secondary.
 Primary resistance can also be described as de novo resistance or intrinsic resistance, which means the resistance existed before any treatment was initiated.
 Secondary resistance is acquired, meaning that it occurs after some initial response to treatment due to exposure to endocrine therapy.